heinovski/plafosim/README.md

 When making changes to the code, make sure to add or adjust corresponding documentation in form of python docstrings.
 Those should use the Numpy docstring format for Sphinx and follow the [style guide](https://numpydoc.readthedocs.io/en/latest/format.html) by numpydoc to ensure consistency and compatibility.
 See also the [style guide](https://pandas.pydata.org/docs/development/contributing_docstring.html) by pandas.
+You can build the documentation using Sphinx `make -C docs`.

 ### Testing